i05nagai/memorandum/language/english_speaking.md

 * entrepreneurship
     * the activity of starting a business or businesses
     * He pointed out that the key to entrepreneuship is taking risks
+    * skill in starting new businesses, especially when this involves seeing new opportunities
+* entrepreneur
 * statistic
     * a single number in a range of statistics
         * the city's most shocking statistic is its infant mortality rate